Asandlercito/symfony4-horus-test/README.md

 # symfony4-horus-test

- to handle many objects a create create triangle metho and a create circle methos , onece you add cicles o triangles , you can sum their areas or perimeters.
+ To handle many objects a create triangle method and a create circle method(just to go further) , once you add circles o triangles , you can sum their areas or perimeters.

  create 2 models/classes : done